dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/capture-vision-router/multiple-image-processing.md

 **parameter**

 `templateName`(optional): The name of the template to use for capturing.
-If not specified, the default template (`EnumPresetTemplate.PT_DEFAULT`) will be used.
+If not specified, the default template will be used.

 **Return Value**